Local:

 • Pass an ordinance completely banning single-use plastic utensils (forks, knives, spoons, stirrers).
 This means that stores would not be allowed to sell them, and restaurants would not be allowed to provide them.
 Your city can completely ban plastic utensils because there is no preemption concerning plastic utensils.

 • Pass an “opt-in” or “by request only” law for delivery/take out utensils.
 This would mean that a customer would have to specifically opt-in or request plastic utensils instead of automatically receiving them with every food order.
 This SAVES businesses money while also reducing plastic waste.
 Many delivery and take-out orders are eaten in the home, where customers already have utensils.
 Resources here: https://www.beyondplastics.org/campaign-toolkits/skip-the-stuff See the City of Gainesville “By Request Only” ordinance.
+In 2024, Coconut Creek also passed a “by request only” for plastic food accessories.

 • Prohibit specific single-use plastics/foam in special event permits: Hollywood’s Special Events Permit Application has this language: “The City’s plastic and Styrofoam ordinance passed in 2020, §97.08-97.12, prohibits the use of polystyrene (“Styrofoam”), single-use plastic and bioplastic food service products.
 This includes eating and serving utensils, tableware, containers, lids, plates, bowls, cups, straws, wrappings, bottles, bags or other packaging and all similar articles used for transporting or consuming prepared food or beverages • Reusable, compostable, or biodegradable materials may be used as alternatives such as paper, bamboo, and other plant-based fiber items • A responsible products catalogue can be provided to assist in your sourcing of these items.”
-See Hollywood’s Special Event Permit Application here.
 You could also include this in your city’s pavilion rental applications/contracts.

 Your municipality can completely ban single-use plastic utensils because they are not a bag, container, or polystyrene foam.
 There is no specific law preempting utensils.
 Your stores and restaurants would have to supply reusable utensils and/or wooden/bamboo utensils.